AdamChapnik/2Life-COVID-Testing/README.md

 - residents who demonstrate patterns of leaving their rooms often, such as those who work or own cars, have higher odds of consenting to be tested; and
 - younger residents who live with at least one other resident have a higher odds than older residents in similar living situations to have only one resident of the pair consent to be tested.

 Original datasets have been removed, and confidential information is not included, although the original code remains.
 The dataset 2Life_Data.csv contains all of the data necessary to run the code.
 The proper order of the code is COVID_Survey_Data&Exploration.Rmd, COVID_Models.Rmd, then Results&Discussion.Rmd.

-Results&Discussion.Rmd contains a summary and interpretation of the results of the analysis, as well as a discussion of implementation strategies.
+Results&Discussion.Rmd contains a complete summary and interpretation of the results of the analysis, as well as a discussion of implementation strategies, and was used as the official report.